KwatME/exam_patient/template_write_up.md

 D2 is possible because: ...
 However, ...
 D3 is possible because: ...
 However, ...

-Diagnostic plan (is the following): ...
+Diagnostic plan should: ...
-Treatment plan (is the following): ...
+Treatment plan should: ...
-Education plan (is the following): ...
+Education plan should: ...